ardhrubo/dsajs/dataStructure/chapter_two_custom_ds/linkedList/readme.md

 2. **Doubly Linked List**: Each node points to both the next and the previous nodes.
 3. **Circular Linked List**: The last node points back to the first node, forming a circle.

+## Linked List Usage
+    1. All application of both stacks and queues are application of linked lists
+    2. Image viewer

 ## Linked List Operations

 - **Insertion**: Adds an element at the beginning, end, or at a specified position.